 “Many trial sponsors inadvertently allow discrepancies in the accountability and reconciliation process to accumulate until the end of the trial due to paper record keeping or data accumulation from disparate sources,” explains Valarie Higgins, President & Managing Director of Almac Clinical Technologies.
 “So what was at best a laborious task becomes a herculean effort that often adds as much as two years to the study close-out phase.
 We’ve found that by building error-prevention checks into a completely digital workflow, post-study reconciliation can be essentially eliminated.
 Trial Sponsors can close out their studies quickly and move forward with submitting their data packages for approval faster.”

 ART is designed around a consistent and intuitive workflow across the full spectrum of the trial, providing insights on a single screen.
 “For ART to be effective, it had to be easy for users up and down the supply chain to use,” adds Higgins.
 “We’ve ensured that the solution supports, rather than detracts from, their daily work.
-The addition of this native functionality to Almac’s existing IRT solution will help sponsors and CROs realize time savings, improve site compliance, reduce risk to patient safety, and safeguard against trial delays.”
+The addition of this native functionality to Almac’s existing IRT solution will help sponsors and CROs realise time savings, improve site compliance, reduce risk to patient safety, and safeguard against trial delays.”

 Importantly for sponsors, ART is fully configurable.
 It can be deployed quickly with minimal time, regardless of the trial’s complexity or size, or the design of the IMP.

 To learn more about how Almac can help to transform your clinical trial chain of custody into a work of art, please visit almacgroup.com/ART

 ‘Partnering to Advance Human Health’